So you’re ready to “level up” your business and grow your team with a new virtual assistant. Congratulations!

 If you chose to hire a full-time, offshore virtual assistant, instead of a part-time, onshore VA, more work is taken off your plate.
 You then have more time to focus on your genius zone, making it easier to grow your small business and to grow it faster.

 At the same time, the lower cost also means an entrepreneur will be able to afford to add their first or next virtual assistant to their team sooner than if they had to wait until they could afford an onshore option.

 Myths about the Lower Cost of Hiring an Offshore Virtual Assistant

 In another post, we addressed some common myths about offshore outsourcing.
 But this is a great time to interrupt our list to consider a couple more.

-For example, in the Philippines, virtual assistants’ wages are roughly equivalent to various “professional” roles such as nursing!
-Therefore, by hiring an offshore virtual assistant, you’re providing someone with a solid job opportunity.
+For example, in the Philippines, virtual assistants’ wages are roughly equivalent to various “professional” roles such as nursing.
+Therefore, by hiring an offshore virtual assistant, you’re providing someone with a solid and wonderful job opportunity.
 Working for you benefits them and their families, as well as their local economy.

 Either way, no job is created in the U.S.!
 At the same time, hiring a team member offshore can, indirectly, benefit your local economy.
-But let’s come back to that when we discuss onshore VAs.
+But let’s come back to that when we discuss onshore virtual assistants.

 "Therefore, by hiring an offshore virtual assistant, you’re providing someone with a solid job opportunity."

 When You Need to Hand off Necessary but Low-Impact Tasks

 Offshore VAs tend to be excellent generalists, capable of handling an array of general administrative tasks, such as: